 Did someone say food?

 Surprise your students with a pop-up snack shop in the lobby.
-An after class treat of hot chocolate, cookies or fruit is a simple way to get right to the heart of everyone who enters your facility.
+An after class treat of hot chocolate, pre-packaged cookies or whole fruit is a simple way to get right to the heart of everyone who enters your facility.

 Make take home crafts